-Full-Time Employment Definition
+Full-time Employment Definition

-Some full-time employees are compensated with a salary instead of an hourly wage, which remains fixed whether they work more than 40 hours, or fewer.
+Some full-time employees are compensated with a salary instead of an hourly wage, which remains fixed whether they work more than 40 hours or fewer.
 Full-time employment is more often understood as a career position, and these employees typically receive commensurately more training and responsibilities than their part-time co-workers.

 These positions often entail the possibility of promotion and advancement within the company.
 Full-time positions also tend to come with complete benefits such as health insurance, paid vacation and sick time, and retirement savings plans.